gesture-to-speech/Autodeploy/README.md

 webhook in the background.
 Logs will be located in the file `nohup.out`.
 To stop the server run `kill $(pgrep Autodeploy)`.

+The sever, after start, will just clone the repository, so you can make any necessary changes to the files before starting any process.
+If any change push event from GitHub will come, the stopping and starting of processes will happen automatically.

 ### GitHub Webhook setup
 Next you need to set up webhook.
 Go to `Webhooks` (under `Code and automation` on the left in `Settings`) and click button `Add webhook`.
 Set `Payload URL` to `<address of VM>:4550/hook` (webhook is listening on port 4550),